BrandingClient ResourcesMarketing

 Creating differentiation is one of the fundamental principles of positioning strategy design.

-In a competitive market, companies must offer differentiated value propositions to stand out in the crowd.
-For example, Amazon offers differentiated value propositions for its online shopping service by offering fast delivery and free shipping.
-The company offers differentiating value propositions for its Kindle reader, Amazon Prime memberships, and other services.
+Companies must offer differentiated value propositions in a competitive market to stand out.
+For example, Amazon offers differentiated value propositions for its online shopping service by providing fast delivery and free shipping.

 To differentiate a positioning strategy, you need to consider the product or service unique or something that no other company offers.
 Think of a differentiator as a point of difference in the product or service you offer.

-When positioning, you should consider ways to offer your customers something uniquely yours or only you can offer.
+When positioning, you should consider ways to offer your customers something uniquely yours, or only you can offer.
 For example, consider the value proposition that your business provides:

-- Helps customers create, manage, and analyse data to solve complex real-time problems.
+• Helps customers create, manage, and analyse data to solve complex real-time problems.

-- It offers a differentiated value proposition to help customers solve problems in real time and save time.
+• It offers a differentiated value proposition to help customers solve problems in real-time and save time.

-- It offers a unique value proposition to provide real-time solutions to customers using artificial intelligence.
+• It offers a unique value proposition to provide real-time solutions to customers using artificial intelligence.

-- It offers a unique solution to help customers solve problems using artificial intelligence.
+• It offers a unique solution to help customers solve problems using artificial intelligence.

 Example of Positioning Strategies